top of page

 Common misunderstandings

-• There are two types of halogen spotlight bulbs.
-One type runs directly off mains electricity.
-The other runs at low voltages and is powered by a dedicated transformer unit which is usually hidden in the floor or roof space nearby.
+• The others run on low voltage and are powered by a dedicated power converter unit which is usually hidden in the floor or roof space nearby.
+These bulbs are type MR16.
 A common misunderstanding is that low-voltage spotlight bulbs use less energy than high voltage bulbs.
 THEY DO NOT!
 A 50 Watt bulb, designed to run off mains electricity, will use exactly the same amount of energy as a 50 Watt bulb designed to run off low voltage!

-• Some people are hesitant to buy LED light bulbs as they don’t believe they can be as bright as traditional bulbs.
+Some people are hesitant to buy LED light bulbs as they don’t believe they can be as bright as traditional bulbs.
 This was certainly the case with early bulbs.
 However, the technology has improved dramatically, and LED bulbs are now astonishingly bright.

 Practical tips